metacpan/metacpan-cpan-extracted/distros/J/JSONAPI-Document/README.md

 of the result row.
 The type is also pluralised using [Linua::EN::Inflexion](https://metacpan.org/pod/Lingua::EN::Inflexion) while keeping relationship names intact (i.e. an 'author' relationship will still be called 'author', with the type 'authors').

+This module supplies an opt-in Moo role that can be consumed by objects that layer over a DBIx::Class::Row, `JSONAPI::Document::Role::Attributes`.
+Consuming objects should implement a method called `attributes` which will be used throughout the creation of resource documents for that result type to build the attributes of the document.
+This is useful when you have a more complicated set of attribute that cannot be fulfilled by simply calling `get_inflated_columns` (the default behaviour).

 # ATTRIBUTES

 ## data\_dir